-Completed Applications for an encroachment permit shall be submitted to the District Office with all applicable fees.
+Completed Applications for an Encroachment Permit shall be submitted to the District Office with all applicable fees.

-Applications for approval of plans for encroachments must be submitted on the Application For Encroachment Permit form provided by the District and must be accompanied by drawings and supporting data that provide sufficient detail to permit a comprehensive review of the proposed work.
+Applications for approval of plans for Encroachments must be submitted on the Application For Encroachment Permit form provided by the District and must be accompanied by drawings and supporting data that provide sufficient detail to permit a comprehensive review of the proposed work.
 Generally, the following information must be shown on, or accompany, the Application:

 Name, address, telephone number, and signature of the Applicant (the landowner or landowner’s designated agent--a copy of such designation shall be attached to the Application along with a notarized letter from the landowner granting authority to the Applicant);

-A detailed description of the proposed encroachment, including the intended purpose of the project;
+A detailed description of the proposed Encroachment, including the intended purpose of the project;

-A preliminary work plan for the construction of the encroachment, including but not limited to (a) the date upon which the Applicant proposes to commence construction, (b) the time periods for the various segments or components of the project, and (c) the total length of time required to complete construction;
+A preliminary work plan for the construction of the Encroachment, including but not limited to (a) the date upon which the Applicant proposes to commence construction, (b) the time periods for the various segments or components of the project, and (c) the total length of time required to complete construction;

-A location description including the District Tract Number and County Assessor’s Parcel Number or other means of identifying the exact location of the proposed encroachment and underlying parcel of real property;
+A location description including the District Tract Number and County Assessor’s Parcel Number or other means of identifying the exact location of the proposed Encroachment and underlying parcel of real property;

-A map of the location showing the exact position of the proposed encroachment in relation to existing identifiable landmarks, including, but not limited to the following:
+A map of the location showing the exact position of the proposed Encroachment in relation to existing identifiable landmarks, including, but not limited to the following:

 Name(s) of any waterway(s) that the project is on or adjacent to;